 Not every school can make the journey down to Shakespeare's home town of Stratford-upon-Avon and see his plays performed at the Royal Shakespeare Theatre, so if you can't come to us, we can come to you!

-The new curriculum for KS3 means that students are required to study two Shakespeare plays; we know that one of the best ways to experience Shakespeare is to see it live so we invite you and your students to take part in our new Schools' Broadcast Series.
-You can find out more about the Schools' Broadcasts in our trailer.
+The new curriculum for KS3 means that students are required to study two Shakespeare plays; we know that one of the best ways to experience Shakespeare is to see it live.
+Watch our trailer to see how our Schools' Broadcasts are transforming young people's attitudes towards Shakespeare

 If you have any queries about the broadcasts please email email@example.com.